Exercise Program Design Template

 - Dynamic stretching exercises, such as leg swing, squat to stand, knee to chest, thread the needle, open book/turn the page

-- Core: 2 exercises that target the core muscles (generally speaking, the core includes the abdomen and lower back, or the area between the thorax and the pelvis)
+- Core Training: 2 exercises that target the core muscles (generally speaking, the core includes the abdomen and lower back, or the area between the thorax and the pelvis)

 - Beginner: leg slide, prone hip extension, knee side plank, knee plank